Battles of La Naval de Manila: Spanish forces

 News of the arrival of the first squadron in Ilocos and Pangasinan region reached Manila on February 1, 1646.
 The Dutch tried to win over the Ilocanos and Pangasinenses, promising complete independence and abolition of taxes.
-But when the natives resisted, the Dutch corsairs plundered their homes.
+However, when the natives resisted, the Dutch corsairs plundered their homes.
 The arrival of some companies of Spanish soldiers to those places, however, forced the Dutch to re-embark to their ships.

 Learning the presence of the enemy, Governor Fajardo called for a council of war.
 At that time, Manila had no naval strength to repel the enemy—save for the two old and nearly-rotting Manila-Acapulco galleons, the 800-ton Encarnación and 700-ton Rosario—which arrived at Cavite from Mexico from the previous year.
 Despite being greatly outnumbered by the enemy, General Fajardo decided that the two galleons should be made ready for battle.
 The two galleons were hastily equipped and manned as follows: